Cumberland, Rhode Island: Geography

 According to the United States Census Bureau, the town has a total area of 73.2 km2, of which 68.5 km2 is land and 4.7 km2, or 6.40%, is water.
+It contains the census-designated places of Cumberland Hill and Valley Falls.

 Cumberland is the easternmost town along the state's northern border with Massachusetts, making it the state's de facto northeasternmost town.
 Cumberland borders the Rhode Island cities of Woonsocket to the northwest and Central Falls, to the south and the town of Lincoln to the west as well as the Massachusetts towns of Wrentham to the north, Plainville and North Attleborough to the east and city of Attleboro to the southeast.

 The Rhode Island state rock Cumberlandite is a rare iron-rich mineral unique to the region.
 The only large deposit of the mineral in the world is found off Elder Ballou Meeting House Road in northern Cumberland.
 Though the ore was used to make cannons during the colonial era, the resulting casts were of poor quality and prone to cracking.
 A major geologic feature of the area is Diamond Hill, a massive outcropping of white quartz.
 The hill once was host to two small ski areas and is now a town park.